2017-2018 Club List

 Open to all students 9-12 (Students do not have to be of Portuguese/Brazilian descent or be taking Portuguese in school).
 It is a student- centered club that celebrates Portuguese/Brazilian heritage and culture and promotes interest of the Portuguese language.
 It also provides students with hands-on opportunities to explore and enjoy Portuguese language and culture.
 Activities such as Brazilian films, cooking lessons with Culinary Club, music, dance, art, and history will allow students a chance to connect in a diverse and casual environment.

-2-3 Tuesdays a month in room 435, with meets on the 2nd Tuesday of each month from October – April.
+2-3 Tuesdays a month, with meets on the 2nd Tuesday of each month from October – April.

 This group competes against about 30 North Shore schools, ranging from Cambridge to some from the state of Maine.
 There are lab events, building events, surprise building events, and paper and pen events.
 For more information, please visit http://northshorescienceleague.org.